amoghsawant17/Business_Insights_360/README.md

 - Channel types: Direct, Retailer, Wholesaler/ Distributor
 - Difference between Customer and Consumer

-### Questions to ask before starting with the dashboard
+### Questions to ask at the start before building a dashboard
-- What is the objective of building this Power BI dashboard?
+- What is the primary objective behind developing this Power BI dashboard?
-- In what terms the success of this project will be measured?
+- How will the success of this project be measured?
-- What will be the deadline of the project?
+- What is the project deadline?
-- do the stakeholders expect a preview before the actual release?
+- Do stakeholders anticipate a preview before the official release?
-- What are all the hopes stakeholders have out of this project?
+- What specific expectations do stakeholders have for this project?
-- what are all the fears the stakeholders have in terms of building this dashboard?
+- Are there any concerns or fears among stakeholders regarding the development of this dashboard?
-- Who will be using this dashboard and for what purpose?
+- Who will be the end users of this dashboard, and what purposes will it serve for them?
-- what are all expectations the stakeholders have, by the completion of this project?
+- What are the anticipated benefits or outcomes stakeholders hope to achieve through this project?
-- What can go wrong while building this project?
+- What potential challenges or obstacles might arise during the development of this dashboard?
-- what are all the resources/ data needed to build this dashboard?
+- What resources and data will be required to successfully build and implement this dashboard?
-- is there any input from stakeholders in terms of design and views of the dashboard?
+- Have stakeholders provided any input on the design and views of the dashboard?

 After the project kick-off meetings, the data engineering team has given the data as per the request of the data analytics team, let’s explore them.